ironhack-labs/lab-financial-data-graphing/readme.md

 **Tasks**

 - Add the Axios reference in the HTML through CDN to be able to use it.
-- You have to create an Axios Request to this URL and get the date.
+- You have to create an Axios Request to this URL and get the data.
 Use a `console.log()` to be sure that we are getting the correct data.

 ## Iteration #2: Create chart